 Angler phishing on social media

-A particularly clever and sneaky type of phishing known as "Angler Phishing" has emerged in the complex world of cyber threats.
-This misleading strategy, which operates in the realm of social media, attracts naive victims by using false identities that pose as trustworthy customer service employees.
+A particularly clever and sneaky type of phishing known as “Angler Phishing” has emerged in the complex world of cyber threats.
+This misleading strategy, which operates in the realm of social media, attracts naive victims by using false identities that pose as trustworthy customer service employees, with angler phishing attackers creating fake accounts to deceive users.

 In this blog post, we will examine the mechanics of angler phishing, understand how it works, look at the targeted group, evaluate its efficacy, and arm you with crucial tactics to stop these evil endeavors.